Coronavirus (COVID-19) Travel Advice

 - Only one person in a lift at a time please.

 If the last train is full and you are unable to board it, or train service disruption causes you to miss a scheduled connection for the last train, we will seek to provide replacement transport to get you to your destination station.
 Please contact a member of station staff or use the customer information contact facility available at the station (usually via the ticket vending machine) to seek assistance.

-- If you can, please book assistance in advance of your journey, either before 10pm the night before or 12 hours before you wish travel.
+To make sure that our staff can give you the best service and notify you if there is anything that will affect your journey we recommend booking assistance by 10pm the day before you wish travel, or 2 hours before your journey for the same day travel.
 Sometimes it may not be possible to book in advance, in which case assistance will be available from station staff.